SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Statblocks/Kobold Tiro.md

 reason: 0
 intuition: 0
 presence: 0
-traits:
-  - name: Shield?
-Shield!
-    effects:
-      - effect: While adjacent to an ally who also has this trait, the tiro has stability 1, has cover, and grants cover to allies.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Pugio
+    name: Pugio
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 2
-        t1: 1 damage
+        tier1: 1 damage
-        t2: 2 damage; the tiro can shift 1 square
+        tier2: 2 damage; the tiro can shift 1 square
-        t3: 3 damage; the tiro shifts up to 2 squares
+        tier3: 3 damage; the tiro shifts up to 2 squares
+      - name: Effect
-      - effect: The target can't shift until the start of the tiro's next turn
+        effect: The target can't shift until the start of the tiro's next turn
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Shield?
+Shield!
+    icon: ⭐️
+    effects:
+      - effect: While adjacent to an ally who also has this trait, the tiro has stability 1, has cover, and grants cover to allies.
 ~~~